WilsonsAndRelated/WilsonsAndRelated.github.io/src/content/docs/rulebook.md

 - These votes will be anonymous where it makes sense and is possible for them to be made anonymous.
 ## Owner Leaving the League and Expansion
 ### Owners Leaving the League
-- Any owner leaving the league should preferably let the commissioner know they are leaving before [[#League Dates|Start of League Year]], but you can leave at any time
+- Any owner leaving the league should preferably let the commissioner know they are leaving before [Start of League Year](#league-dates), but you can leave at any time
-- If the owner leaves before [[#League Dates|Start of League Year]], they will not be subject to [[#Dues and Prizes|Dues]], but if it is made past that point, they will be expected to pay for the final year.
+- If the owner leaves before [Start of League Year](#league-dates), they will not be subject to [Dues](#dues-and-prizes), but if it is made past that point, they will be expected to pay for the final year.
-- Owners are discouraged from conducting non-competitive [[#Trades|trades]] prior to leaving, as any non-competitive moves would place the new owner at a competitive disadvantage.
+- Owners are discouraged from conducting non-competitive [trades](#trades) prior to leaving, as any non-competitive moves would place the new owner at a competitive disadvantage.
-- Any actions deemed to be non-competitive in the light of an owner leaving will be [[#Casual Votes|voted on]] and potentially reversed to keep the new owner from having to deal with a non-competitive roster.
+- Any actions deemed to be non-competitive in the light of an owner leaving will be [voted on](#casual-votes) and potentially reversed to keep the new owner from having to deal with a non-competitive roster.
 ### Expansion
 - Expansion to 12 teams is possible and welcomed.
 If anyone has potential names for expansion, please contact the commissioner.
-- Any rules for an expansion draft would be voted on in the [[#Yearly Survey]], were it ever to happen.
+- Any rules for an expansion draft would be voted on in the [Yearly Survey](#yearly-survey), were it ever to happen.
 ## Commissioner Transparency
 - Any and every commissioner action that utilizes commissioner permissions (e.g. anything a non-commissioner user **could not** do in the Sleeper app) **must** be reported via the open and universally available chat channel in Sleeper.
 There are no exceptions to this rule.
 ## Commissioner Mutiny